I want to talk to you about a topic that’s near and dear to my heart—

 So, how does all this tie into email marketing?

-Simple.
-Your emails need to compel your prospects to want to open and read them.
+Your emails need to compel your prospects to want to read them

 You do it by using the same tactics that make tabloid magazines so compelling, specifically shocking, bizarre, curiosity-provoking subject lines that make your email almost impossible to ignore.